VBD Solver#

 Increase particle_collision_detection_interval, reduce mesh resolution, or disable self-contact until the rest of the scene is tuned.

-For implementation details of the VBD and coupled solver managers, see Newton Manager Abstraction.
+For implementation details of the VBD managers and Newton coupler, see Newton Manager Abstraction.